Eduardo Reyes argues that lawyers can work with HR to promote equality and diversity in their organisation.

 A proactive approach by the legal department to asking such questions and learning lessons from HR matters also recognises the legal team’s function as the ‘corporate memory’, in an era when chief executives might change every three years.

-‘We take reconciliation and mediation… very seriously,’ says Liza Battat, head of the employment law function for at Aon UK.
+‘We take reconciliation and mediation… very seriously,’ says Liza Battat, head of the employment law function at Aon UK.
 Before positions harden into litigation, there is a chance to look at ‘the periphery that goes around somebody who is bringing a claim’.
 An employee, for example, may have valid points they have ‘not been able to articulate’, which relate to matters the organisation should address.
 External counsel may not be the best lawyers to ensure such points are followed up.

 When in-house lawyers review the details of a possible dispute in the context of a corporate restructure, they can uncover errors in commercial judgement – at a point in time when those errors can be fixed.